Statistics from Altmetric.com

 What is the prevalence of comorbid medical and psychiatric conditions in children and adolescents with bipolar disorder?

 The South Carolina Medicaid Program from the Office of Research and Statistics was used to identify 1841 children and adolescents (aged 17 and below) who received a DSM-IV-TR (Diagnostic and Statistical Manual, Fourth Edition, Text Revision) diagnosis of bipolar disorder on at least one service visit between January 1996 and December 2005.
 Medical claims data were used to randomly select a control cohort of 4500 children who had contact with a service provider in the same time period but had received no prescription for any psychotropic medication.
 62.5% of those with bipolar disorder were male, 58.9% were White and 27.2% were of African American ethnicity.
 Mean age at bipolar diagnosis was 11.9 years.
-The average age of the control group was 7.3 years although data were compiled …
+The average age of the control group was 7.3 years although data were compiled for the cases at least 2 years …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.